kjm0202/Feature-Notifier/README.md

     print("Build Completed");
     FeatureBottomModalSheetNotifier.notify(
       context,
-      title: "Alert Notifier",
+      title: const Text("We just released a new feature!"),
-      description: "Modal sheet is a good way to display a feature",
+      description: const Text("Checkout the new feature that we just released and make."),
       onClose: () {},
-      featureKey: 3,
+      featureKey: "test_bottom_modal_sheet_feature",
       hasButton: true,
     );
   });